Talking Points

 This Edwardian country house is just a short 25-minute drive from the city centre.
 Once you arrive, you’ll be greeted by eight acres of beautiful gardens that surround the hall.
 Here you can breathe in the aromas of blooming rose beds and herbaceous borders and peruse the winding paths through the rock garden.
 Looking for more than the buzzing bees and whizzing dragonflies of the gardens?
 Lotherton Wildlife World is home to many playful animals for you to meet, from penguins and flamingos to capybara.

-Of course, the house itself is wonderfully grand.
-Inside you’ll find fine art collections and historic interiors.
+Of course, the house itself is also wonderfully grand.
+Inside, you’ll find fine art collections and historic interiors.
 Guided tours will talk you through the fascinating legacy of the Gascoigne family and their time at Lotherton Hall.
-You can also learn about the role of Lotherton Hall in WWI, when it was transformed into a convalescent hospital.
+You can also learn about the role of the house in WWI, when it was transformed into a convalescent hospital.

 Lotherton Hall is open daily with varying timetables depending on the season.
-Make sure you book your tickets in advance so you can guarantee a great day out at Lotherton Hall.
+Make sure you book your tickets in advance.

 Royal Armouries Museum